Year 3

 Welcome to Year 3!

-In Class 3, the teacher is Miss Drew.
-Mrs Afsar and Mrs Serrecchia also work in class to support specific children.
+In Class 3, the teacher is Miss Thornton.
+Mrs Airton, Mrs Wall and Miss Faulkner will support the class throughout the week.
 Please find below a brief outline of the topics to be covered this year and our daily/weekly routines which are explained in the Year 3 class booklet.
 We follow a two-year rolling programme in Key Stage 2 and we try to plan as much of our learning as possible around our current topics.
 This creates an immersive and exciting learning experience for the children.
 Here is an overview of the topics to be covered over the coming year in Class 3:

 Terms | Topics Covered | Brief Outline |